ArthurDassier/Dashboard_2019/README.md

 # Dashboard

-## Members group
+## Group members

 camille.bouzerand@epitech.eu
 arthur.dassier@epitech.eu

 ## Docker

-The project is execute with docker with 1 image for the laravel site and 1 for the mySQL db (and a 3rd for myphpadmin).
+The project is executed with docker with 1 image for the laravel site and 1 for the mySQL db (and a 3rd for myphpadmin).

-## Infrastructure of project
+## Infrastructure

 ```shell
 -Dashboard_2019+--Dashboard --> laravel docker image / all files for laravel project